Last Updated on July 10, 2021 by Sarah

-- 2 tablespoons coconut oil (raw organic is best)
+- 2 tablespoons coconut oil (organic is best)

-- Few drops of food grade peppermint oil (optional for added minty freshness)
+- few drops food grade peppermint oil (optional for minty freshness)

-*The baking soda as a gentle abrasive, but you can leave this out if you prefer.
+*The baking soda acts as a gentle abrasive, but you can leave this out if you prefer.

-Pop your coconut oil, turmeric and baking soda into a bowl and mash well with a fork, until you get a smooth consistency, making sure all the ingredients are well combined.
+Place your coconut oil, turmeric and baking soda into a bowl and mash well with a fork. until you get a smooth consistency.
+Make sure all the ingredients are well combined.

-Note: Make sure the coconut oil is at room temperature, so it’s a softish consistency, or you’ll have trouble mixing it into the other ingredients.
+Note: Make sure the coconut oil is at room temperature, so it’s a softish consistency.
+Otherwise, you’ll have trouble mixing it into the other ingredients.

-Put the paste into a small airtight container (I love small Mason Jars) and your turmeric coconut oil toothpaste is ready to use.
+Put the paste into a small airtight container (small Kilner jars work well) and your turmeric coconut oil toothpaste is ready to use.

 It’s that easy.

-As with any ingredients, fresher is better, so I tend to make a smallish amount of turmeric coconut oil toothpaste and then make more every week or so, or as needed.
+As with any ingredients, fresher is better.
+So whilst the ingredients in this homemade toothpaste all have a decent shelf life, it’s recommended you make a smallish amount of turmeric coconut oil toothpaste, then make more every week or so.
+Or as required.

 Optional Step 3

-You can also add a few drops of peppermint oil for a fresher taste.
+You can also add a few drops of food grade peppermint or spearmint oil for a fresher taste.

 Will I End Up With Yellow Teeth?

-Turmeric can indeed stain (you should see my tea towels), so use the toothpaste with care – however, it won’t stain your teeth.
+Turmeric can indeed stain.
+So use the toothpaste with care.
+However, it won’t stain your teeth.

-In fact, used on a regular basis, turmeric is considered by many to be a natural way to whiten your teeth (instead of the sometimes harmful teeth whitening methods readily available online or in some beauty salons.)
-Just make sure you rinse your mouth well and you’ll never know you had a bright yellow spice on your teeth at all!
+In fact, used on a regular basis, turmeric is considered a natural way to help whiten your teeth (as an alternative to many of the harsher mainstream teeth whitening methods.)
+Just make sure you rinse your mouth well and don’t expect the same results as commercial tooth whiteners!

-If you don’t want to use turmeric though, coconut oil, baking soda and a few drops of peppermint oil will also work just fine as a homemade toothpaste.
+If you’d prefer not to use turmeric, though, coconut oil, baking soda and a few drops of peppermint oil will also work perfectly well as a homemade toothpaste.

-Like anything, it’s best to try it out, see what you think and then, if necessary, adapt to suit your own personal preference.
+Like anything, it’s best to try it out, see what you think and adapt to suit your own personal preference.

 Still Not Sure?
 Try a Tooth Powder Instead